Doris Ahnen: State Minister of Finance, 2014–present

-Since 2014, Ahnen has been serving as State Minister of Finance in the government of Minister-President Malu Dreyer.
+Since 2014, Ahnen has been serving as State Minister of Finance in the governments of successive Ministers-President Malu Dreyer and Alexander Schweitzer.
 In this capacity, she is one of the state's representatives at the Bundesrat, where she serves on the Finance Committee and the Committee on Urban Development, Housing and Regional Planning.

 During the negotiations to form a coalition government under Chancellor Angela Merkel following the 2013 federal elections, Ahnen led the SPD delegation in the working group on education and research; her co-chair from the CDU/CSU was Johanna Wanka.
 In the negotiations to form Merkel's fourth coalition government following the 2017 federal elections, she was part of the working group on financial policies and taxes, led by Peter Altmaier, Andreas Scheuer and Olaf Scholz.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the FDP following the 2021 federal elections, Ahnen led her party's delegation in the working group on financial regulation and the national budget; her co-chairs from the other parties were Lisa Paus and Christian Dürr.

 Ahnen was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.